Meta (Facebook): Software Engineer Levels

 • Total Estimated Compensation: $175,000 annually, not including benefits.

-For the RSU component, if the vesting schedule is over four years with a one-year cliff, it means that the employee must stay with the company for at least one year to receive the first 25% ($40,000) of their RSUs.
+Meta offers Stock Option whch are called Restricted Stock Units (RSU), these are treated as cash compensation.
+For the RSU component, if the vesting schedule is over four years with a one-year cliff, the employee must stay with the company for at least one year to receive the first 25% ($40,000) of their RSUs.
 After the cliff, the remaining RSUs typically vest monthly or quarterly over the next three years.

-This compensation structure is designed to be competitive and reward employees for their contributions to the company’s success, as well as incentivize long-term employment.
+This compensation structure is designed to be competitive, reward employees for contributing to the company’s success, and incentivize long-term employment.
 However, the exact figures can vary based on many factors, including negotiation, the company’s stock price, and more.

 Meta Software Engineer Average Salary Overview